Vera Miles: Personal life

 Miles has been married four times.
 Her first husband was stuntman and actor Bob Miles.
 They were married from 1948 to 1954, and had two daughters, Debra and Kelley.
 Bob Miles was stunt-coordinator on Bonanza from the series’ inception in 1959, taught Michael Landon how to perform stunts, and doubled Landon when the athletic actor wasn’t doing his own fight scenes.
 Her second husband was actor and bodybuilder Gordon Scott, her co-star in Tarzan's Hidden Jungle.
 They were married from 1956 to 1960 and had one son, Michael.
 Her third husband was actor Keith Larsen.
 They were married from 1960 to 1971 and had one son, Erik.
 Her fourth marriage was to filmmaker Robert Jones.
 They were married from 1973 to 1975.

 One of her grandsons, actor Jordan Essoe, met with actress Jessica Biel in 2012 in preparation for Biel's portrayal of Miles in the film Hitchcock.

 Miles is a member of the Church of Jesus Christ of Latter-day Saints.
 She also has been a frequent visitor to Salt Lake City, Utah, was greatly involved in the Boy Scouts of America, and is a member of the Hollywood California Stake.

-Miles supported the re-election of Dwight D. Eisenhower during the 1956 United States presidential election.